-Clovernook Healthcare looks like it is just one of 74 facilities located in Cincinnati, Ohio.
+Clovernook Healthcare looks like it is just one of 72 facilities located in Cincinnati, Ohio.
 This city has far more choices compared to most cities in Ohio.
-Our rating system was not very kind to this facility, as we gave it an overall rating of F. Cincinnati received a city grade of B-, so there are some other options in the city worth considering.
-We would not blame you if you're ready to stop reading and find another facility.
-However, if you want to learn more about this facility's category grades, we will discuss inspections in the next section.
+Our rating system was not very kind to this facility, as we gave it an overall rating of F. Cincinnati received a city grade of C, so there are some other options in the city worth considering.
+If you aren't deterred by this place's report card, you can continue reading to find out about its category scores.
+Inspection grades are discussed in the next paragraph.

 - Nursing Home